PANTHEONtech/StoneWork/examples/testing/100-mock-cnf-module/README.md

 $ make images
 ```

-Run the example
+Running The Example
 ---------------

 The example can be easily controlled using the provided Makefile.

-Run `make start-example` to deploy the containers
+1. Run `make start-example` to deploy the containers and apply the startup configuration
-and apply the startup configuration, then trigger `make test-stonework` to verify that the dynamic integration
+2. Trigger `make test-stonework` to verify that the dynamic integration of mock CNF with StoneWork works as expected
-of mock CNF with StoneWork works as expected and finally shutdown and clean up everything with `make stop-example`.
+3. Shutdown and clean everything up with `make stop-example`.

 Manual Verification
 -------------------